trufanov-nok/shuf-t/README.md

 Changelog:
+1.2.1 - libboost dependencies were removed.
+SimpleOpt is used for command line parsing.
+Some bugs were fixed.
+Code adjusted for better windows compatibility.
 1.2   - Qt dependencies were removed (Qt Creator and qmake are still used for building the project).
 Now app depends only on boost_program_options library.
 1.1   - critical bug fixed in IO stream
         use stderr instead of stdout to print notifications
 1.0   - initial release.